Soverain Price Hits $0.0012 on Top Exchanges (SOVE)

-Soverain (SOVE) traded flat against the U.S. dollar during the one day period ending at 7:00 AM Eastern on June 14th.
-Over the last week, Soverain has traded flat against the U.S. dollar.
-One Soverain coin can now be bought for about $0.0012 or 0.00000002 BTC on cryptocurrency exchanges.
-Soverain has a total market capitalization of $9,590.07 and $5.00 worth of Soverain was traded on exchanges in the last 24 hours.
+Soverain (SOVE) traded flat against the dollar during the 24-hour period ending at 10:00 AM E.T. on June 17th.
+During the last seven days, Soverain has traded flat against the dollar.
+Soverain has a market cap of $9,590.07 and approximately $5.00 worth of Soverain was traded on exchanges in the last 24 hours.
+One Soverain coin can now be bought for about $0.0012 or 0.00000002 BTC on popular cryptocurrency exchanges.

 - Kava.io (KAVA) traded flat against the dollar and now trades at $5.62 or 0.00012724 BTC.